laksh0786/No-Broker-Full-Stack-Project/read.md

 ## Contribution
-Feel free to review the code and please help me to figure out issues (the project is not hosted yet ).
+Feel free to contribute, report issues by reviewing the code, or suggest improvements.
 Let's work together to make the No Broker Project even better!

 ## Future Enhancements
 - Implement a rating system for service providers.